buoncubi/arch_skeleton/README.md

 client.cancel_all_goals()
 ```

-To observe the behavior of the `planner` you can run the following commands.
+To observe the behaviour of the `planner` you can run the following commands.
 ``` bash
 roscore
 # Open a new terminal.